Isotope mail client is a free open source webmail application built with a microservice architecture vision in mind.

 - Rich text message editing

 - Support for embedded images (paste into editor)

 - Drag & drop file attachments

-- Folder rename
+- Folder create, delete and rename

 - Multi language support (English & Spanish)